 Accidental Birds of the Carolinas, a PEN/Hemingway Honorable Mention for Distinguished First Fiction and a Novello Literary Award Finalist, is her debut story collection, 7 stories and a novella connected by place, exploring newcomers and old timers, community and transformation in the rural South.
-Called “A field guide to the human species in transition” (Doris Betts), Hudson’s writing in the collection has been compared by reviewers with that of Thomas Hardy, Isabelle Allende, and Alice Munro.
+Called “A field guide to the human species in transition” (Doris Betts), Hudson’s collection has inspired reviewers to invoke comparisons to the writing of Thomas Hardy, Isabelle Allende, and Alice Munro.
 Read the title story online at Accidental Birds of the Carolinas.

 Hudson’s poetry, fiction, and essays have been published in many journals and magazines, including Story, Storytelling Magazine, Garden & Gun, Yankee, West Branch, National Parks, American Land Forum, and North Carolina Literary Review.
 Hudson writes lyrically on topics ranging from pond fishing to Sufi dancing, extraordinary dogs to English explorers, the artist’s life to the life of the monarch butterfly.
 Her work has been collected in five anthologies.
 See Books tab for anthology and book descriptions and links.

-Accidental Birds of the Carolinas has won multiple honors–in addition to receiving PEN/Hemingway Honorable Mention for Distinguished First Fiction (judges Andre Dubus III, Edith Pearlman, and Sigrid Nunez), it was a Novello Literary Award Finalist (2011), and Perpetual Folly Blog’s Best Short Fiction of 2011.
-The PEN/Hemingway honor includes a one-month residency at Ucross Retreat in Wyoming, where Hudson will work on a new novel.
+Accidental Birds of the Carolinas has won multiple honors–in addition to receiving PEN/Hemingway Honorable Mention for Distinguished First Fiction (judges Andre Dubus III, Edith Pearlman, and Sigrid Nunez), it was a Novello Literary Award Finalist (2011), and Perpetual Folly Blog’s Best Short Fiction of 2011, and a Nominee for the SIBA award for fiction.
+The PEN/Hemingway honor awarded a one-month residency at Ucross Retreat in Wyoming, where Hudson worked on a new novel.
 Her work has also garnered a 2012 NC Arts Council Fellowship, a Blumenthal Readers and Writers Award, two North Carolina Arts Council Emerging Artist Grants, the Sarah Belk Gambrell Artist Educator of the Year, and Residency Fellowships at Hedgebrook (Whidbey Island, Wa.) and Headlands Center for the Arts (Sausalito, Ca.).
 Her stories “The Clearing” and “Self-Portrait in Camouflage” were Pushcart Special Mentions.

 Hudson gives talks and workshops through the NC Arts Council Artists Directory and the NC Humanities Road Scholar Program.